Top

 Our site uses IE page transitions.

 Our site uses "Under Construction" graphics.
+Here's a screenshot from 7-20-11.

 Our site doesn't physically reduce graphics using Photoshop (or other program).
-Instead, we take a 1200 x 800 pixel photo and manually changing the width and height attributes of the IMG tag to a smaller size.
+Instead, we take a 1200 x 800 pixel photo and manually change the width and height attributes of the IMG tag to a smaller size.

 Our site has an ugly color scheme (red and green, for example).